TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Experiments

-In particular, \name achieves the best Shape and Trend scores across most datasets relative to language-based baselines (a $46.9\%$ gain in Shape and a $78.3\%$ gain in Trend).
-This mirrors our findings on free-form tabular datasets: \textbf{language-based generators often achieve reasonable Shape but markedly worse Trend}.
+\paragraph{Results.} As reported in Table~\ref{tab:shape_trend}, \name performs competitively with state-of-the-art tabular diffusion models on Shape and Trend. \textbf{This is notable because such tabular-specific synthetic methods operate in a relatively restricted feature space} (e.g., categorical columns are represented via one-hot vectors or limited discrete states), whereas \name is built to jointly model heterogeneous fields and ultimately support open-ended text generation, yet it still remains strong on purely numerical and categorical datasets.
+Beyond this, \name consistently and substantially outperforms all language-based baselines, with average gains of $62.1\%$ in Shape and $84.8\%$ in Trend.
+Notably, \textbf{language-based generators often achieve reasonable Shape but markedly worse Trend}.
 A likely reason is that row serialization simplifies matching column-wise marginals, as each field can be generated locally to fit its token-level distribution.
-However, Trend depends on modeling \textbf{joint} cross-column dependencies, which is particularly difficult across heterogeneous feature types.
+However, Trend depends on modeling \textbf{joint} dependencies among numerical and categorical columns, which is particularly difficult to preserve under autoregressive language backbones.
 In practice, numerical values are represented as subword token sequences with precision-sensitive semantics, whereas categorical fields act as discrete identifiers, making consistent numerical–categorical correlations hard to preserve under autoregressive generation.
 In contrast, \name jointly generates numerical and categorical features within a unified diffusion process and leverages bidirectional interactions across columns, enabling more direct modeling of tabular dependencies than left-to-right row generation and yielding greater fidelity and downstream utility on structured datasets.